Middle School

 The Athlete Sports Development programme for Years 9–10 is an innovative programme designed to cater for young sports people interested in developing their knowledge in what it takes to become a high-performing student athlete.
 Content is delivered progressively over two years and students involved in this course will learn valuable lessons to assist with all areas of life.
 Students in Year 11 can take part in the Athlete Sports Performance programme, which is an extension of the Years 9–10 Athlete Sports Development programme, where students involved have the opportunity to continue to apply knowledge with greater independence under the guidance of expert mentors.

-Co-curricular culturalactivities and clubs
+Co-curricular and culturalactivities

-Castle Hill and beyond the classroom
+Kura Tawhiti Castle Hill and beyond the classroom

 You may be interested in ...